channajo/shopping-cart/README.md

 <br>
 <h4>How to use</h4>
 <br>
-1. Download all files
+1. Download all files<p>
-2. Open browser to localhost:8080. and open stapi on localhost:1337
+2. Open browser to localhost:8080. and open stapi on localhost:1337<p>
 <br>
 <h5>Future Improvements</h5>
 - better cleaner code